StefanTodoran/crates-craters/README.md

 * Make more levels
 * Create a proper tutorial?
 * Look into ways to level share (perhaps QR codes until a server can be set up?)
+* Proper settings screen (move dark mode and app theme there, then add sensitivity slider there)